 All Locations: Trailheads are notorious for vehicle break-ins.
-Participants are strongly encouraged not to leave valuables in their cars.
+Participants are strongly encouraged to avoid leaving valuables in their cars.
 Note that vehicles must have all four wheels off the road (asphalt surface) to avoid ticketing or towing by the police.

-Photography
+Race Photography